Updated Jan 28, 2026

 • Free Plan: 1 app with 10 personal users

-• Maker Plan: $49/month for unlimited personal users
+• Maker Plan: $60/month for custom domain capability

 • Business Plan: $125/month per user for teams